 The calf was immediately treated with Imidocarb diproprionate @ 3 mg/kg BW deep IM single dose along with fluid therapy, antipyretic (inj.
 Meloxicam @ 0.5 mg/kg BW IM) and antihistamine (inj chlorpheneramine maleate @ 0.5 mg/kg BW IM).
 Supportive treatment included oral hematinics and liver tonics for 15 days.
 The animal was able to stand up on day 2 post treatment and showed complete clinical recovery on 4th day of treatment with blood smear negative for Babesia organisms.
 Haemato-biochemical parameters post treatment (15th day) showed values within the normal range (Table 1).

-Babesiosis infection in young calves has been previously documented by various authors in India (Mallick et al., 1980; Karunakaran et al., 2011; Vairamuthu et al., 2012; Venu et al., 2015); Saravanan et al., 2020.
+Babesiosis infection in young calves has been previously documented by various authors in India (Mallick et al., 1980; Karunakaran et al., 2011; Vairamuthu et al., 2012; Venu et al., 2015); Saravanan et al., 2020).
 Yeruham et al. (2003) reported a case of B. bovis infection in a 2-day-old calf in Israel.
 In the present case, the infected crossbred calf was 13 days old.
 A strong innate immunity is exhibited in young calves compared to adult cattle to primary infections of B. bovis and B. bigemina (Riek, 1963; Trueman and Blight, 1978; Goff et al., 2001).
 Typically, the infection rate in cattle increases between 6 to 12 months of age.
 In enzootic areas, calves are usually infected by 11 weeks of age, but at this early stage, clinical signs and pathological changes will be generally mild and short-lived (Radostits et al., 2010).

 In the current case, the mother of the calf had been brought into the farm during the advanced pregnancy from a known source.
 According to the history, she had neither shown signs of babesiosis nor had she been infested with ticks.
 However, three months prior another cow on the same farm had been diagnosed with B. bigemina infection, which was successfully treated.
 It is likely that the source of infection in this case occurred after the calf's birth, rather than from the mother.
 A similar observation was made by Mallick et al. (1980), who reported B. bigemina infection in a 14-day-old indigenous calf.
 Additionally, Karunakaran et al. (2011) described the same infection in a 20-day-old Jersey calf and suggested that intrauterine transmission could be the cause, especially since the mother had been treated for babesiosis during the third trimester of pregnancy.